Large-Scale Reuse: ENCORE! x Blackworks Festival Chronicle

 Positive impact: waste avoided

-Each reusable cup weighs approximately 30g, so with more than 57,800 cups used, the generation of more than 1.7 tons of plastic waste was avoided at this event.
+Each reusable cup weighs approximately 30g, so with more than 57 , 800 cups used, the event prevented the generation of more than 1.7 tons of plastic waste.

-Furthermore, as cups produced in previous events were reused, it was necessary to manufacture a much smaller quantity of new cups for this edition.
+In addition, as cups produced at previous events were reused, it was necessary to manufacture a much smaller quantity of new cups for this edition.
 This reflects how Blackworks, event after event, improves its level of reuse, significantly reducing both waste generation and the costs associated with the use of packaging.

-This not only represents a great positive environmental impact, but also demonstrates that well-planned and executed reuse systems are the real alternative to the disposable model.
+This not only represents a significant positive environmental impact, but also demonstrates that well-planned and executed reuse systems are a viable alternative to the disposable model.

 Our experience with Blackworks is an example of how sustainability and efficiency can be integrated into large-scale events.
 From planning to washing, we take care of everything so that organizers can focus on creating memorable experiences.

-If you are organizing an event and want to implement a reuse system adapted to your operations, write to us.
+If you are organizing an event and want to implement a reuse system tailored to your operations, please write to us.
 We will be happy to help you design a customized solution. 🌍💡

 Share: